-7.2.1 Heads of Department are responsible for establishing procedures to ensure that all items of equipment are adequately protected against loss and misuse and that all purchases and disposals of equipment are properly authorised, accounted for, recorded, and entered on the appropriate register.

-7.2.2 Assets bought by the College remain the property of the College until sold or destroyed.
+- Heads of Department are responsible for establishing procedures to ensure that all items of equipment are adequately protected against loss and misuse and that all purchases and disposals of equipment are properly authorised, accounted for, recorded, and entered on the appropriate register. - Assets bought by the College remain the property of the College until sold or destroyed.
 Any proceeds from the sale of equipment will usually be credited to the account of the Department concerned.
-The Bursar and College Accountant must be informed of the details of equipment purchases or disposals (including irrecoverable VAT).
+The Bursar and Head of Finance must be informed of the details of equipment purchases or disposals (including irrecoverable VAT).

-7.2.3 When equipment is loaned, Departments should consider the need for the borrower to arrange insurance cover and have procedures in place to ensure that it is returned in good condition.

-7.2.4 Departments must not enter into leasing or hire purchase lease contracts for equipment without taking the advice of the Bursar (see section 7.4 below).
-The College Accountant should be consulted for advice regarding the VAT and taxation implications of asset acquisitions and disposals.
+- When equipment is loaned, Departments should consider the need for the borrower to arrange insurance cover and have procedures in place to ensure that it is returned in good condition. - 724 Departments must not enter into leasing or hire purchase lease contracts for equipment without taking the advice of the Bursar (see section 7.4 below).
+The Head of Finance should be consulted for advice regarding the VAT and taxation implications of asset acquisitions and disposals.